MananJain39/Bangalore_Housing_Price/README.md

 ##    Feature Engineering

-1. Convert the values in total_sqft column such as 1100-1200 or 1100 sq mt to a Avg float value so we can operate on it.
+1. Convert the values in the total_sqft column, such as 1100-1200 or 1100 sq mt to an Avg float value so we can operate on it.

 2. Find the Price/sqft for each area so we can identify the outliers easily.